 - 1. Ensure that the power switch is in the Off (O) position and disconnect the power cable from the power source.
-Verify that the POWER indicator light is not illuminating. - 2.
-Insert a small flat-head screwdriver into the middle of the connector and pry out the fuse holder, as shown in Figure 4-3. - 3.
-Remove the fuse holder from the power input connector, as shown in Figure 4-4.
+Verify that the POWER indicator light on the control panel is not illuminating. - 2.
+Insert a small flat-head screwdriver into the slot indicated in Figure 4-2 on page 4-4 and pry out the fuse holder. - 3.
+Remove the fuse holder from the power input connector. - 4.
+Remove the voltage selector unit (see Figure 4-4 on page 4-5) from the power input connector using long nose pliers or a screwdriver.

 Figure 4-3.
-Prying Out the Fuse Holder
+Prying out the fuse holder